Krish-sysadmin/ReverseEngineerVirus/README.md

 - Each amino acid refers to a codon ( let me explain )
 - A codon is a sequence of 3 bases ( for example AUG- which codes for the amino acid methionin)
 - A gene on the mRNA might have 50 codons or 50 codons ( thus 50x3=150 bases ) .
 The mrna binds to the ribosome and another molecule , the tRNA , reads the codons, and brings the amino acid needed, and thus the polypeptide chain ( the protein) is created
--  What tf stop means, UAG, UGA and UAA are ‘stop codons’ which code for no amino acid but they ‘inform’ the ribosomes whrn the polypeptide chain is done and the translation is complete
+-  What tf stop means, UAG, UGA and UAA are ‘stop codons’ which code for no amino acid but they ‘inform’ the ribosomes when the polypeptide chain is done and the translation is complete

 The DNA is basically untouched ( not to worry about it,only  unzips for transcription) .
 It stays there only opens up to be replicated but that’s it.
 DNA to RNA is transcription because then translation is when RNA codes for amino acids
 You don’t make DNA out of RNA cos the DNA always stays in the nucleus and it’s been there since the cell formed